richardcavell/sorcery/README.txt

 Any component of this project that is my intellectual property, I release under the MIT license.

+This trick works on the Coco 3 because the Coco 3 copies the ROM to RAM before running it.
+This means that you can write to the operating system machine code.
+On a Coco 1 or 2, this is not the case.

 This project is complete.
 I will review it from time to time.
 The last review occurred in May 2025.